 - Useful.
 Add some relevant content to candidates, content that can tell them more about your company, culture… And/or help them prepare for next steps.

 - Thoughtful of their time.
-Don’t say things like “if you don’t receive an email from us in the next 3 weeks, please consider that your application wasn’t a match with the role you have applied to”, or even worst “but please reply again in few months as we are constantly opening new positions”.
+Don’t say things like “if you don’t receive an email from us in the next 3 weeks, please consider that your application wasn’t a match with the role you have applied to”, or even worst “, but please reply again in a few months as we are constantly opening new positions”.
 Instead, try to

 When I test career pages, even at great scale-ups, 8 times out of 10 I got a dumb message like “Thank you for your application at [company], we received your application for [job], our team will review and get back to you”.
 Léo Bernard

 ▪️ Assess all applications and send a custom rejection email to each candidate.